flavienleger/geometric-laplace/README.md

 # A geometric Laplace expansion

-This repository contains a Jupyter notebook written in Cadabra and is companion to the paper
+This repository is companion to the paper

 > Léger, F. and Vialard, F.X.
 (2022). *A geometric Laplace expansion*.

+It contains a Jupyter notebook written in Cadabra that verifies the tensor computations done in the paper.

 [Cadabra](https://cadabra.science/index.html) is a symbolic algebra program which specializes in symbolic tensor computations.